 Due to high demand with low supply, apartments tend to be more expensive in major cities.
 On the other hand, utilities and rent are cheaper in the outskirts, making it easier to save and move into your apartment.

 If possible, you can also opt to live with roommates to reduce your rental costs—homeowners per unit issue utility costs.
 Sharing a unit translates to a division of associated expenses.
-It makes it easier for a person to move out to a new apartment as they do not have to carry the whole moving out the burden.
+It makes it easier for a person to move out to a new apartment as they do not have to carry the whole moving-out burden.
 You also split the monthly rent, saving more while enjoying the apartment.

 Conclusion